MrTuge123/League_of_Legends_Analysis/README.md

 To establish a performance benchmark, we trained a **simple logistic regression** on our 25‑minute features for the team, exluding the information of their opponents.

-**1. Data Partitioning**
+**Data Partitioning**
-We split the cleaned dataset into training (70%) and test (30%) sets, preserving the win/loss balance via stratification:
+We split the cleaned dataset into training (70%) and test (30%) sets, preserving the win/loss balance via stratification.

 **Baseline Model Information**